SchweizerischeBundesbahnen/api-principles/docs/publication.md

 #### Example
 {: .no_toc }

-A good example for comprehensive documentation is the b2p API: https://developer.sbb.ch/api/16/b2p .
+A good example for comprehensive documentation is the [b2p API](https://developer.sbb.ch/api/16/b2p).

 #### Rational
 {: .no_toc }